 1. One Name – One Company

 It sounds simple, right?
 But this is a step that is often overlooked.
 It is very difficult to change cultures, so we need to start on this day one.
 Unifying with the same name helps.
 It is very important to make the acquisition feel like part of the family and to act like one family.
-You need to eliminate the legacy culture by integrating the two companies early on.
+You need to eliminate the legacy culture by integrating the two companies early on to create organizational alignment.
 In order to integrate the acquisition, you need to make sure that you join teams under one name.
 The larger company can often choose the name, but if one of them is a high growth company with increasing cash flow it might make sense to use that name, or to merge them together.
 Whatever name you choose, make sure that it is a unifying force.

 2. Integrate Cultures by Bringing Your Core Purpose and Core Values to Life